AckerlyXu/heima/articles/service-fabric/service-fabric-understand-and-troubleshoot-with-system-health-reports.md

-<properties
+---
-    pageTitle="Troubleshoot with system health reports | Azure" description="Describes the health reports sent by Azure Service Fabric components and their usage for troubleshooting cluster or application issues." services="service-fabric"
+title: Troubleshoot with system health reports | Azure
+description: Describes the health reports sent by Azure Service Fabric components and their usage for troubleshooting cluster or application issues.
-    documentationcenter=".net"
-    author="oanapl"
-    manager="timlt"
-    editor="" />
-<tags
-    ms.assetid="52574ea7-eb37-47e0-a20a-101539177625"
-    ms.service="service-fabric"
-    ms.devlang="dotnet"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="na"
-    ms.date="01/12/2017"
-    wacn.date=""
-    ms.author="oanapl" />
+services: service-fabric
+documentationcenter: .net
+author: oanapl
+manager: timlt
+editor: ''

+ms.assetid: 52574ea7-eb37-47e0-a20a-101539177625
+ms.service: service-fabric
+ms.devlang: dotnet
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 01/12/2017
+wacn.date: ''
+ms.author: oanapl
+---

 # Use system health reports to troubleshoot

 Azure Service Fabric components report out of the box on all entities in the cluster.
-The [health store](/documentation/articles/service-fabric-health-introduction/#health-store) creates and deletes entities based on the system reports.
+The [health store](./service-fabric-health-introduction.md#health-store) creates and deletes entities based on the system reports.
 It also organizes them in a hierarchy that captures entity interactions.

+> [!NOTE]
-> [AZURE.NOTE] To understand health-related concepts, read more at [Service Fabric health model](/documentation/articles/service-fabric-health-introduction/).
+> To understand health-related concepts, read more at [Service Fabric health model](./service-fabric-health-introduction.md).

 System health reports provide visibility into cluster and application functionality and flag issues through health.
 For applications and services, system health reports verify that entities are implemented and are behaving correctly from the Service Fabric perspective.
 The reports do not provide any health monitoring of the business logic of the service or detection of hung processes.
 User services can enrich the health data with information specific to their logic.

+> [!NOTE]
-> [AZURE.NOTE] Watchdogs health reports are visible only *after* the system components create an entity.
+> Watchdogs health reports are visible only *after* the system components create an entity.
 When an entity is deleted, the health store automatically deletes all health reports associated with it.
 The same is true when a new instance of the entity is created (for example, a new service replica instance is created).
 All reports associated with the old instance are deleted and cleaned up from the store.

 The system component reports are identified by the source, which starts with the "**System.**" prefix.
 Watchdogs can't use the same prefix for their sources, as reports with invalid parameters are rejected.
 Let's look at some system reports to understand what triggers them and how to correct the possible issues they represent.

+> [!NOTE]
-> [AZURE.NOTE] Service Fabric continues to add reports on conditions of interest that improve visibility into what is happening in the cluster and application.
+> Service Fabric continues to add reports on conditions of interest that improve visibility into what is happening in the cluster and application.

 ## Cluster system health reports
 The cluster health entity is created automatically in the health store.
 If everything works properly, it doesn't have a system report.